Chellison/HacktheBaySwampMonsters/README.md

 ![](screenshots/chesapeake_withDC.PNG)

-Figure 3: A comparison of hydrological unit code (HUC) sizes.
+**Figure 3**: A comparison of hydrological unit code (HUC) sizes.
 HUC-8 is the largest, followed by HUC-10, with HUC-12 being the finest-grained.

 At first, even using the smallest land cover grouping at the HUC 12 level of boundary, we did not find as strong a relationship between land cover and station sampling data as we expected, given the causal relationship between them recorded in peer-reviewed literature.